 Overall Trip Planning

 If you are planning your first Disney World vacation, there is a lot to learn.
 The best place to start in this situation is by getting the latest version of the Unofficial Guide to Walt Disney World.
-This is, in my opinion, the most complete resource for planning your trip.
+This is, in my opinion, the most complete resource for overall trip planning.
 It covers everything from when to go to what order to visit the attractions.
 It also includes maps and descriptions of each hotel, restaurant, and ride on property.
 Additionally, the touring plans in the book will save you hours of waiting in line.
 You can get this book at Amazon.
 I used this book on my first several trips.
 It gave me a great base of knowledge and made me feel like an expert even on my first trip.
 The Unofficial Guide to Walt Disney World With Kids is also a great book by the same people.

 When to Go